 Voice disorders can be caused by many factors.
 In some cases, the cause of a voice disorder is not known.
 Possible causes can include:

 When people have a voice disorder, their voice may:

 They may have tension or pain in their throat while speaking, or feel like their voice box is tired.
 They feel a "lump" in their throat when swallowing, or feel pain when they touch the outside of their throat.

-If you have a voice change that lasts for a few weeks, your primary care provider may send you to see a throat specialist called an otolaryngologist.
+If you have a voice change that lasts for a few weeks, your primary care provider may send you to see a throat specialist called an otolaryngologist (Ears, Nose and Throat specialist or ENT).
 An otolaryngologist will ask you about your symptoms and how long you've had them.
 He or she may examine your vocal cords and your larynx using certain tests.
 These may include: